 If you love this Pressure Cooker Chicken recipe you’ll love these other Instant Pot Recipes!

-To watch me make this Instant Pot Coconut Chicken Curry play the video in the recipe (if on desktop, it should be auto playing for you)
+To watch me make this pressure cooker coconut curry play the full video in the recipe card (if you’re on desktop the recipe teaser video should be auto playing for you).

 - 2 tbsp ghee

 - 6 cloves garlic minced